Terraform Plugin Best Practices

 In Provider Code, we describe the supported programming languages and HashiCorp libraries that can be used to develop Terraform Providers.

-Naming resources, data sources, and attributes in plugins is how plugin authors expose their functionality to operators and using patterns common to other plugins lays the foundation for a good user experience.
+Naming resources, data sources, functions, and attributes in plugins is how plugin authors expose their functionality to operators and using patterns common to other plugins lays the foundation for a good user experience.

 Terraform development serves two distinct audiences: those writing plugin code and those implementing them.
 By clearly and consistently allowing operators to easily understand changes in plugin implementation via version numbering and documenting those changes, a trust is formed between the two audiences.
 In Versioning and Changelog we cover some guidelines when deciding release versions and how to relay changes through documentation.